 Always ask for full disclosure documents before you make your choice.
-All franchisors are required to provide certain important information to potential new franchisees before any agreement is made.
+All franchisors are required to provide certain important information to potential new franchisees before any agreement is entered into.

 If you’re not sure what the detail means – and some of these documents can feature legal terminology that it’s important to understand – it’s worth talking it through with franchise consultants you trust.

 Your potential new franchisor might be required to give you official information about their franchise system.
 But the best source of information on any franchise is often the franchisees who have already signed up for it.

 Get in touch with local entrepreneurs.
 Ask them about their experience as part of this franchise.
 How much training were they given?
 How much support do they receive?